jnertl/middlewaresw/feature_requirements.md

 - The generated C++ classes from this proto file must be used for all engine data serialization and deserialization.

 ### [REQ004] Engine Data Simulation
-- The `Receiver` class must generate random RPM values in the range [600, 7000] and temperature values in the range [70, 120].
+- The `Receiver` class must generate random using following rules:
+  RPM values in the range [0, 8000].
+  Temperature values in the range [-50, 500].
+  Oil Pressure values in the range [0, 200].
-- The `Engine` interface class must declare pure virtual methods for `getRpm()` and `getTemperature()`.
+- The `Engine` interface class must declare pure virtual methods for `getRpm()`, `getTemperature()` and `getOilPressure()`.
 - The `EngineImpl` class must implement `Engine` and use a `Receiver` instance to provide data.

 ## Testing Requirements

 ### [REQ100] Debug Output
-- The application must print the current engine RPM, oil pressure, and temperature to the standard output (console) at least once every 200 milliseconds during normal operation.
+- The application must print the current engine RPM, temperature and oil pressure to the standard output (console) at least once every 200 milliseconds during normal operation.
 - The output string must exactly match:
    `Engine RPM:[<rpm>], Temperature:[<temperature>], Oil Pressure:[<oil_pressure>] psi`
    where `<rpm>`, `<temperature>`, and `<oil_pressure>` are integer values representing the latest engine data.